kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 The current implementation of ``hg touch`` is not ideal, and is likely to change in the future.
 Consider the history in Figure 12, where revision 27 is obsolete and the child of 26, also obsolete.
-If we ``hg touch 27``, that creates a new revision which is a non-obsolete child of 26—i.e., it is unstable.
+If we ``hg touch 27``, that creates a new revision which is a non-obsolete child of 26—i.e., it is an unstable.
 It's also *divergent*, another type of trouble that we'll learn about in the `next section`_.